 In the lab of newly appointed Prof. Guldimann a position is available for a biology or medical lab technician.
 The position can be filled part or full time (50%, 70%, 100%) starting immediately with a fixed term until 31.12.2023.
 We are a large food safety laboratory within the Veterinary Faculty of the LMU Munich.
 After the new appointment of the chair, we are developing a strong research focus in host-pathogen and pathogen-environment interactions.
 Projects will span basic science as well as applied projects in collaboration with the food industry.
 Our approach is multidisciplinary, using classic microbiology, molecular approaches, next generation sequencing and cell culture.

 Support of research projects (60 – 70 %)

 - You work directly with our research team and support projects on host-pathogen and pathogen-environment interactions.

-- You carry out experiments in collaboration and independently.
+- You independently carry out experiments.

 - Standard microbiological techniques such as culturing, manipulating, and killing bacteria are expected.
 A typical experiment involves growing bacteria that are exposed to various stress conditions and then quantified or analyzed for expression of various genes.

 - Molecular techniques like PCR, qPCR, transposon-Seq, and mutant cloning and complementation are important techniques in our research.
 Experience in with standard molecular biology methods is an advantage.

 - You will work with BSL 2 organisms.
 Experience with the relevant biosafety measures is an advantage.